MaximeFILIPPI/SnapPagerCarousel/README.md

 ```

 > **Note**
-> Be careful to not set the `edgesOverlap` or `itemsMargin` too high as the native ScrollView that `SnapPager` use might lose track of the correct position of your items.
+> Be careful not to set the `edgesOverlap` or `itemsMargin` too high as the native SwiftUI scrollview (used by `SnapPager`) seems to have issue determining the correct centered item and will lose track of the positions of the others.

 ## Examples